This is such a niche problem that I didn’t expect anyone had created an off-the-shelf solution. Here’s an example of what some of us have dealt with.

 To solve the exposed steel issue before these were available, people have tried buying UHMW sheets, cutting them to size, and gluing them into place.
 I’m not the only person who took issue with the exposed steel.
-I never bothered to try retrofitting it with extra UHMW, but when I ran across these protectors I emailed a bit with the owner Greg Eakins and eventually (after a few months) decided I wanted a pair.
+I never bothered to try retrofitting it with extra UHMW, but when I saw these protectors online I emailed a bit with the owner Greg Eakins and later decided I wanted a pair.

 The first pair of protectors I got didn’t fit quite right.
 Apparently Titan has changed things a couple times, and I have a version of J-cups made with thicker steel than the specs Greg was making them to.
 I took a measurement with calipers and Greg made a new pair for me that fits great!